hyperoslo/Sugar/README.md

 string.length // 10
 string.truncate(5) // hyper...
 string.split(/) // ["hyper", oslo]

+if string.isPresent {
+  // do something
+}

+if string.contains("hyper") {
+  // found hyper
+}

+var dirtyString = "   hyper   "
+print(dirtyString.trim()) // prints "hyper"
 ```

-Just some extra sugar on top of `String` for getting the length, truncating or splitting a `String`.
+Just some extra sugar on top of `String` for getting the length, truncating, trimming or splitting a `String`.

+`isPresent` is the opposite of `isEmpty`.

+`contains` and be used to check if a string contains a word or pharse.

 ### Swizzler